rickballard/CoCiviumBackUp/legacy/Civium/insights/Insight_Gravitas_Scroll_c3_20250801.md

 ## [3] Congruence Requirement

-Civium participants are not forced to believe these assumptions.
+CoCivium participants are not forced to believe these assumptions.
 But to meaningfully contribute to scroll formation or vote in core scaffolding processes, alignment or at least **functional coherence** with these anchors is required.

 This is not censorship.
 It's the requirement to cohere into an epistemic medium.